Sensex, Nifty likely to open higher amid positive global cues

 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.

-On September 21, benchmark indices closed lower after a choppy session, tracking losses in HDFC twins, ICICI Bank and Kotak Bank.
+Benchmark indices closed lower on September 21 after a choppy session, tracking losses in HDFC twins, ICICI Bank and Kotak Bank.

 Sensex fell 77.94 points to close at 58,927 and Nifty declined 15.35 points to 17,546.